avabellaw/my-recipe/readme.md

     * I tested that invalid file formats were rejected in the back end and the front end.
 * Tested that the backend validation works to ensure only the authorized users can delete.
     * I did this by editing the URL to try to delete recipes I don't own.
-* I switched filesystem provider from Cloudcube s3 bucket to Cloudinary.
+* I switched the filesystem provider from Cloudcube s3 bucket to Cloudinary.
     * I needed to increase the size of the string column "image_url" to accommodate a longer URL.
     * I used the following SQL to alter the size of the column in the production and local database:
     ```